dan-silver/microsoft-graph-azure-functions-starter/README.md

 This project contains a starting point for developers to build on the Microsoft Graph using Azure Functions.

+### Setup
+* Fork repo this repo to your GitHub account

+### Register your app
+* Visit https://apps.dev.microsoft.com/ and register a new application
+ * Enter

+### Get started in Azure
+* Visit https://portal.azure.com and create a new 'Function App'

 ### Install
 * Install Node.js
 * ```npm install``` to install Node dependencies declared in package.json